searchspring/snap/packages/snap-preact-components/src/components/Molecules/Filter/readme.md

 ## Usage

 ### facetLabel
-The `facetLabel` prop specifiesthe filter label.
-Typically set to the facet name.
+The `facetLabel` prop specifies the filter label.
+Typically set to the facet label.

 ```jsx
 <Filter facetLabel={'Brand'} />
 ```

 ### valueLabel
-The `valueLabel` prop specifiesthe filter value.
-Typically set to the facet value.
+The `valueLabel` prop specifies the filter value.
+Typically set to the facet value label.

 ```jsx
 <Filter valueLabel={'Nike'} />